-I serve on the editorial board of the International Journal of Modern Physics D and on the advisory panel of Classical and Quantum Gravity.
+I serve on the editorial board of the International Journal of Modern Physics D.

 Membership of external committees

 - I am chair of the STFC Computing Advisory Panel.

 - I am a member of the LIGO Scientific Collaboration's Executive Committee.